AbhiMMenon/SG-LEM/README.md

         cd ..

-## 7. Compile error -- "call of overloaded XX( ) is ambiguious"
+## 7. Compile error -- "call of overloaded XX( ) is ambiguous"

 If we try to compile the SG-LEM solvers, the above error is encountered.
 The following lines have to be modified in Cantera header file `Func1.h`, for Cantera 3.0.0 and earlier releases, to avoid overload ambiguity.
 This is due to either FOAM or the `boost` library using similarly named functions.
 May require `sudo` privileges, i.e, `sudo bash`

     sed -i "s/return sin/return std::sin/g" $CANTERAINCL/cantera/numerics/Func1.h
     sed -i "s/return cos/return std::cos/g" $CANTERAINCL/cantera/numerics/Func1.h